-For one out of the nine project types (and one additional type under certain circumstances), the relevant quantification methodologies include emissions sources in the calculation of emission reductions that occur at other sites than where the project is implemented and, at the same time, there is a material risk that these emission reductions may also be issued carbon credits under a different project and therefore claimed by other entities.
+For three project types (and one additional type under certain circumstances), the relevant quantification methodologies include emissions sources in the calculation of emission reductions that occur at other sites than where the project is implemented and, at the same time, there is a material risk that these emission reductions may also be issued carbon credits under a different project and therefore claimed by other entities.
 For this reason, the scoring of these project types depends on the carbon crediting program's provisions to address the risk of indirect overlaps:

 - Efficient cookstoves: Under this project type, the owner of a cookstove project receives credits for reducing woody biomass consumption, which results in maintaining or increasing carbon stocks on the relevant land areas.
-An indirect overlap could, for example, happen if at the same time an owner of an improved forest management project implemented on these land areas receives credits from enhanced forest stocks achieved as a result of the cookstove project. - Household biodigesters (where emission reductions are claimed from reducing the consumption of non-renewable biomass): Under this project type, some projects claim emission reductions from reducing the consumption of non-renewable biomass.
+An indirect overlap could, for example, happen if at the same time an owner of an improved forest management project implemented on these land areas receives credits from enhanced forest stocks achieved as a result of the cookstove project.
+Gold Standard allows claiming carbon credits from both cookstove projects and afforestation projects (Provision 5).
+Any potential indirect overlaps of cookstove projects with forestry projects are not addressed. - Household biodigesters (where emission reductions are claimed from reducing the consumption of non-renewable biomass): Under this project type, some projects claim emission reductions from reducing the consumption of non-renewable biomass.
 Similar to efficient cookstoves, this results in maintaining or increasing carbon stocks on the relevant land areas.
 An indirect overlap could, for example, happen if an owner of an improved forest management project implemented on these land areas receives credits from enhanced forest stocks achieved as a result of the biodigester project.
+Gold Standard applies its own methodology (Source 4).
+The project boundary includes the area within which the woody biomass is grown and collected (Provision 3).
+Gold Standard requires project developers to communicate to all other project participants as well as retailers of the renewable fuel in use its intention of claiming emission reductions resulting from the project activity (Provision 4).
+Furthermore, cooking devices included in other voluntary market activities need to be excluded from the project activities, thus preventing double counting with other crediting programmes.
+However, as for efficient cookstove projects, any indirect overlaps with forestry projects are not addressed.